...

 FAQ

-What are the risks and side effects of a sciatic nerve block?
+What is a sciatic nerve block?

 Who is a good candidate for a sciatic nerve block?